StableAML: Machine Learning for Behavioral Wallet Detection in Stablecoin Anti-Money Laundering on Ethereum: The StableAML Dataset

 \item \textit{\textbf{Cybercrime}}: addresses identified as direct perpetrators of malicious on-chain activities.
 These labels are sourced from forensic reports by blockchain security firms (e.g., SlowMist, PeckShield) and community alerts.
+Specifically, we collect them through automated ingestion of public threat-intelligence reports posted on Etherscan and on partner blockchain security firms' disclosures.
 This category captures the active originators of illicit funds, including: \begin{itemize} \item Exploits \& Hacks: addresses linked to DeFi protocol breaches or exchange thefts. \item Scams \& Phishing: addresses associated with fraudulent schemes or social engineering attacks. \end{itemize}

 \item \textit{\textbf{Blocklisted}}: addresses subject to administrative interdiction or legal enforcement.
 Unlike the \textit{Cybercrime} category, which is defined by active behavior, this category is defined by regulatory status and encompasses both public and private enforcement mechanisms.
+We extract these labels by decoding the on-chain \texttt{addBlocklist} events of the USDT and USDC stablecoin contracts directly from blockchain logs, returning the same address set that the issuers' compliance teams act on.

-\begin{itemize} \item \textit{Sanctioned}: addresses designated by government bodies, specifically the OFAC Specially Designated Nationals (SDN). \citep{andersen2022sanctioned}. \item \textit{Frozen}: addresses blocked at the smart contract level by stablecoin issuers, rendering the assets non-transferable. \end{itemize} \end{itemize}
+\begin{itemize} \item \textit{Sanctioned}: addresses designated by government bodies, specifically the OFAC Specially Designated Nationals (SDN) \citep{andersen2022sanctioned}. \item \textit{Frozen}: addresses blocked at the smart contract level by stablecoin issuers, rendering the assets non-transferable. \end{itemize} \end{itemize}

 In the resulting modeling dataset, \textit{Normal} wallets represent approximately 48.7\% of observations, while \textit{Cybercrime} and \textit{Blocklisted} accounts comprise 36.5\% and 14.8\%, respectively.